wayne987/tp/docs/DeveloperGuide.md

 1. User requests to add calorie input using the calorie command.
 2. User enters the date that he/she wants to add a calorie input.
-3. User inputs the calorie input.
+3. User inputs the time and name of the calorie input.
 4. User sees the newly updated total calorie input of that day.

     Use case ends.